needle-mirror/com.unity.entities/Documentation~/components-shared-create.md

 ## Create an unmanaged shared component

-To create an unmanaged shared component, create a class that inherits from `ISharedComponentData`.
+To create an unmanaged shared component, create a struct that implements the marker interface `ISharedComponentData`.

 The following code sample shows an unmanaged shared component: